During the Egyptian times, there were a number of birds, fishes and animals, all forming a part of the wildlife.

 The fish in Egypt was both a sacred and a scorned species.
 There were some sacred places where it was not allowed to eat fish.
 There were also places where fish eating was allowed without any restrictions.
 Some of the common fishes among Egyptian include the catfish, carp and the perch.

-It was the goddess Hatmehit that was called as the ‘chief of all fishes’.
-It was at that time that it was worshipped.
+It was the goddess Hatmehit that was called as the 'chief of all fishes'.
+It was during that time that it was worshipped.
 The priest and the other religious people were prohibited from eating fishes.

 Cattle

-For grazing and rearing purposes cattle included animals like sheep, goats, pigs, horses, and geese.
+For grazing and rearing purposes cattle included animals like sheep, goats, pigs, horses and geese.
 Most of these animals were used for milk supply and for other purposes like wool, eggs, meat, skins, leather and for the animal fat.

 Pets

-Dogs were like the watchdogs.
+Dogs were like the watch dogs.
 The dogs used to bark and the cats used to meow like they do now.
 The Nile used to run around the house and was used as a garden for guardian any vile temper.

-Egyptian Wildlife
+Wildlife

 The animal wildlife was quite rich.
-It used to include almost all types of animals like the bulls, mongoose, snakes, jackals, wolves, antelopes, lions, etc. The river ice was flooded with a lot of variety of crocodiles, turtles, frogs, frogs and different type’s fishes and also birds.
+It used to include almost all types of animals like the bulls, mongoose, snakes, jackals, wolves, antelopes, lions, etc. The river nice was flooded with a lot of variety of crocodiles, turtles, frogs, frogs and different type's fishes and also birds.

 The Egyptians' also kept the bees for the purpose of honey and wax.
 Honey had more benefits than these.
 Some of the other benefits were for makeup and medicinal purposes.